softwarecreations/npm-automated-login-totp/README.md

 7. Add your 'npm' secret to your YubiKey
-(most secure if you do this from a separate clean and secure device) `ykman oath accounts add --touch npm FOOBAR`
-Where FOOBAR is your OTP-Secret provided by npmjs.com
+(most secure if you do this from a separate clean and secure device) Where FOOBAR is your OTP-Secret provided by npmjs.com

+Require touching your YubiKey (semi-auto)
+`ykman oath accounts add --touch npm FOOBAR`

+Don't require touching your YubiKey (fully automated) `ykman oath accounts add npm FOOBAR`

 8. Setup your environment variables